wodr/Pico/README.md

 The scenario for using this kind of button is:
 - Press once : ON
 - Press again: OFF
-- Hold  : control a PWM up and down to dim an LED
+- Hold  : control a PWM up and down to dim a LED

 ```
 Interrupts: